Jour4ney/MIGRANTS-HUB2/README.md

 * Forking the repository can also be done on github.
     * Forking may be done in order to create a copy of the repository if one wishes to edit it without making changes to the original repository.
     * This can be done through the following steps:
-    1. In the rhino-aid repository, find the "fork" tab in the top right corner.
+    1. In the migrants-hub repository, find the "fork" tab in the top right corner.
     2. Click on the "fork" tab.
     3. Click on "create fork".